 Since then, Pegasus became a constellation on the skies and a slave of Zeus and could never come back.

-Harpy is a Roman Mythological Creature that has the head and Body of a women but also have the wings and claws of an eagle.
+Harpy is a Roman Mythology Creature that has the head and Body of a women but also have the wings and claws of an eagle.

 Harpy is said to live in the cave of “Minoan Crete” from where they often come out mostly on the order of Zeus(to whom they are loyal).

 These Roman Mythical Creatures are found in many myths and one of the most famous is the myth of king Phineas.
 To whom Zeus punished on an island and sent Harpies to not let him eat anything.

-These creatures were killed in some of their Roman stories by the Legendary Jason and the Argonauts as a punishment for their behavior with king Phineas but in some stories, they returned to their original caves and were not killed.
+These Roman Mythology creatures were killed in some of their Roman stories by the Legendary Jason and the Argonauts as a punishment for their behavior with king Phineas but in some stories, they returned to their original caves and were not killed.

-Sirens are the most popular mythical creatures that we can see very often in the modern cartoons as well.
+Sirens are the most popular Roman mythical creatures that we can see very often in the modern cartoons as well.

 They are also recognized as Mermaids that are just human-like female(however in more ancient references there were also male sirens but they disappeared from the history) having a fishes-like tail that enables them to live inside the oceans and seas.

 There were originally three types of Sirens created by Zeus, Poseidon and Hades individually.

 These Roman mythology creatures are thought to be very beautiful and tempting with which allure the Pirates roaming in the ocean and take them to their Island where they capture them and eat afterwards.

 Sirens are considered to be the evil entities and are recognized as evil beings.

 However, their counter term Mermaid are believed to be harmless to the people.